 No Heat?
-Please Troubleshoot Before Calling for a Heating Repair
+Troubleshooting Tips Before Calling

 As autumns in Sullivan County go, it’s been a mild one so far in 2019 – so there’s a good chance your heating system has yet to get a full workout.
 But we all know that cold weather is coming – and when it does, you may find that your heating equipment isn’t up to the challenge (especially if you haven’t scheduled your annual heating service yet… hint, hint).